omkaradhali/javascript_playground/log.md

 **Today's Progress**: CSS Grid
 **Notes:** Started studying CSS grid.
 Need to start taking better notes as I am sure it will get confusing as I proceed.
 Resources used are Wes Bos free course on CSS grid and https://css-tricks.com/snippets/css/complete-guide-grid/ .
 Over the weekend will try to finish up the course or finish major chunk of it.

+### Day 5: Jan 19, 2019

+**Today's Progress**: ES6 challenges, CSS grid, React project requirements.

+**Notes:** Today was a good day.
+Finished the ES6 challenges on freeCodeCamp.
+Studied the requirements for react project and have a rough design ready for that.